 A conventional baby shower might not be for you, and that's totally fine.
-One of the sweetest — and most spiritual — ways to shower the mom-to-be with affection before her bundle arrives is by having a mother's blessing, and it's pretty easy to plan.
-Instead of having the complexities of a shower, such as coming up with games to play and sitting down to open dozens and dozens of gifts, a mother's blessing simply celebrates mom.
+One of the sweetest—and most spiritual—ways to shower a mom-to-be with affection before baby arrives is by having a mother's blessing, and it's pretty easy to plan.
+Instead of having the complexities of a shower (think: coming up with games to play and sitting down to open dozens and dozens of gifts), a mother's blessing simply celebrates mom.

 A mother's blessing is meant to inspire and encourage the expectant mom just before she gives birth to baby.
 We caught up with Lara Carlos, co-founder of The Barefoot Mamas' Network and founder of the Birthing Barefoot Childbirth Preparation Classes, to get the inside scoop on why some pregnant women are opting for a mother's blessing in lieu of a traditional shower, and just what goes on when you have one.